karaposu/LLMService/README.md

 ```

-And lets say you plan to use the output directly in your database connection.
-But in this case you cant run it because
-it contains text like "Here is your answer:"

-So in such scenario where just need the pure semantic elemet this postprocessing step is useful.
+For example If you plan to use the LLM output directly in your database connection, any extra text like “Here is your answer:” will break SQL execution.
+In scenarios where you only need the raw semantic element (such as a SQL query) this post-processing step becomes essential.

 Here is sample usage for above example: